Haalon/cells/README.md

 ## Features
 * Infinite periodic tiling
 * Pan / zoom camera
+* Smooth drawing\erasing
-* Draw / erase with various brush sizes and shapes
+* Various brushes sizes and shapes
 * Set of interesting built-in rules to choose
-* Modify existing or write new rules in glsl
+* Ability to modify existing rules or write new ones in glsl
-* Save tile image on disk
+* Saving of tile image on disk
-* Smooth history shader
+* Smoothing history shader